The advertising mascots of the 1970s and 1980s were the best! Make a few for yourself with some of these amigurumi advertising mascot patterns.

 2. NUTS ABOUT DEEZ NUTS FAN ART - CROCHET PATTERNS ONLY

-This amigurumi crochet pattern includes both peanut food characters.
+This advertising mascot amigurumi crochet pattern includes both peanut food characters.

 3. CAPT.
 CRUNCH A CROCHET PATTERN BY ERIN SCULL